-I travelled to Vienna in 2011 and it was magical.
-Vienna taught me a lot about travelling and having almost 3 weeks in this beautiful city I had plenty of time to take it all in.
-So here are 4 things I learnt from dancing in Vienna.
+I traveled to Vienna in 2011 and it was magical.
+Vienna taught me a lot about traveling and having almost 3 weeks in this beautiful city I had plenty of time to take it all in.
+So here are 4 things I learned from dancing in Vienna.

 Here’s what Vienna taught me:

 1. Hostels are great

 This also made me start thinking about solo travel.
 Up until this point, I’d been a bit of a snob and thought hostels were for alcohol-fueled teenagers, people with low hygiene standards who liked sleeping in dirty beds and potential serial killers.
 Oh, how wrong I was!
 Seeing lots of lovely friendly travelers move through our hostel challenged my perception of both hostels and solo traveling.
 I was 100% sold on both.

 2. You can travel on a budget